Bremore Castle Dig

 The Community Monuments Fund

 The Community Monuments Fund was first established by the Department of Housing, Local Government and Heritage July, 2020, when an allocation of €1.4 million for expenditure on improvements to archaeological monuments was announced.
-Funding increased to just over €4 million in 2021 and to €6 million in 2022.
+Funding has increased to €7 million in 2024.

 Drumanagh